 In 2019, fermented and probiotic foods became the latest in a line of wellness trends.
 And while the digital space was saturated with unsubstantiated claims about their benefits and ability to cure things like 'leaky gut syndrome', there is a core of truth to it – these foods are good for your gut.
 This is what brands and Instagrammers alike have jumped on, from Marks & Spencer's 2020 focus on digestive health to the hashtag #guthealth racking up well over two million posts at the time of writing.
 The healthy snacking industry is even getting in on the action, with brands calling attention to their fibre content as much as protein.

 There are some conditions where more fibre isn't necessarily a good thing (such as IBS) but most of us need more, and the market trend for more fibrous foods and gut-focused nutrition is no bad thing in itself.
 But as with anything that's becoming a 'trend' you should always be cautious of products or misinformation that prioritises being Instagrammable over actual nutritional value.

 Which means, if you can, taking things back to basics.
 Foods high in fibre include beans and pulses, fruit and vegetables (we're looking at you, peaches), whole grains, nuts and seeds, all of which feature highly in vegetarian and vegan diets, and it's always worth prioritising whole foods over supplements or bars with big claims and little backing.
 That said, there will always be faddy trends that we jump on, whether they're new or simply reintroduced.
-So who knows, maybe 2020 is the year Fruit & Fibre gets as popular as kombucha?
+So who knows, maybe now is the time for Fruit & Fibre to get as popular as kombucha?
 Stranger things have happened.